You don’t have to be the Federation Representative at your school to attend an Association meeting.

 All school based members are automatically members of their local Association.

 Local Associations have a minimum of 15 financial members.
-Associations meet monthly or as required.
+Associations meet roughly 8 times a year or as required.

 Teachers in TAFE, OCAA and Corrective Services have statewide Associations.